 Greenhouse Gas Reduction

-The Solid Waste Authority reduces greenhouse gas emissions throughout the Palm Beach Renewable Energy Park facilities and activities including:
+The Solid Waste Authority of Palm Beach County reduces greenhouse gas emissions throughout its Renewable Energy Park facilities and activities, including:

 - Renewable Energy Facility 1 and 2